DorianKwan/Kwantum-Coin-Exchange/README.md

 This project was started for an application process to test and show my front-end and back-end development skills.
 Afterwards, I kept working on it to make it worthy of a personal project to be added to my portfolio.

+Some goals I personally wanted to achieve:
+ - Build an Rails application from scratch; further my knowledge as a Ruby on Rails developer
+ - Learn about Bootstrap 4 and it's grid system
+ - Gain more experience using jQuery and CSS for smooth transitioning
+ - Learn how to host an application using Heroku

 The basic functionality was to have an application where users could buy crypto online via a basic form input.
 The full spec list of the requirements:
  - Users are presented with a form for purchasing cryptocurrency